haddersbadders/edu-tel/posts/its-just-not-the-same-the-realities-of-virtual-realities-in-teaching-and-learning-in-higher-education.md

 We used this content with students to give them an experience of data analysis on our EdD programme:

-> _Viewing and using the 360° classroom film was an awakening experience.
+> Viewing and using the 360° classroom film was an awakening experience.
 Never before have I had the opportunity to engage with such an interactive tool at the click of a button!
 As a teacher and researcher this tool is highly liberating.
 You have the power to assess what is going on in front, behind, above and around.
 I was able to tap into deep level analysis, as I followed each child on their individual journey, observing how they interacted with people, resources and the provision.
-It opened up so many discussions that would have been unreachable had it not have been for the 360° camera._
+It opened up so many discussions that would have been unreachable had it not have been for the 360° camera.

->
-> **Kat Vallely, EdD Student**
+<cite>Kat Vallely, EdD Student</cite>

 ![Image of children in the reading corner, captured by the 360 camera.](/images/Screenshot-2021-09-03-135633-1024x490.png)